-Outside the university, Caroline serves as Board Member for PACT Centre for Emerging Artists.
+Beyond the university, Caroline is passionate participant in, and advocate for, the arts and cultural sector.
+Her research projects often involve collaborations with industry: three of her four Australian Research Council grants involve working with organisations like the National Institute of Dramatic Art, Performing Arts Heritage Network, Sydney Theatre Company, and the Arts Centre Melbourne.
+She has served on the Board of PACT Centre for Emerging Artists since 2017, and as Chair since 2019.
 In 2015, she wrote the UNSW submission to, and then appeared in person at, the Senate Inquiry into the Impact of the 2014 and 2015 Commonwealth Budget on the Arts.
 The submission was cited in the final report.
-She is also a long-time theatre reviewer, having worked for RealTime arts magazine for over a decade.
+She is also a long-time theatre reviewer, having worked as a writer and online producer for RealTime arts magazine for over a decade.
 She now reviews for The Conversation.

-Caroline welcomes supervisions in any of the above areas or contemporary performance more broadly.
+Caroline welcomes supervisions in any of the above areas or contemporary theatre and performance more broadly.